wuxb45/wormhole/README.md

     # echo 10000 > /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages

 # Tuning

 A few macros in `wh.c` can be tuned.

 * `WH_SLABLEAF_SIZE` controls the slab size for leaf node allocation.
 The default is `((1lu << 21))` (2MB slabs).
 If 1GB hugepages are available, `WH_SLABLEAF_SIZE` can be set to `((1lu << 30))` to utilize 1GB hugepages.
-Using 1GB hugepages can slightly improve search performance.
+Using 1GB hugepages can improve search performance on a large dataset.

 * `WH_KPN` controls "Keys Per (leaf-)Node".
 The default value is 128.
-Compared to the default, `WH_KPN=256` can offer 5% to 10%+ higher search/update speed.
+Compared to the default, `WH_KPN=256` can offer 5-10%+ higher search/update speed.
 However, random insertions can be slower due to more expensive sorting in each node.

 * `QSBR_STATES_NR` and `QSBR_SHARDS_NR` control the capacity (number of active references) of the QSBR RCU.